aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 - **Doesn't scale** - Polling adds tons of unnecessary database load
 - **Tight coupling** - Notification Service needs to understand the Complaint Service's database schema

-**My thoughts:** .
-The latency would be terrible and it wouldn't scale at all.
-Not a good solution for "real-time" notifications.
+**My thoughts:**  Not a good solution for "real-time" notifications.

 ---